scala/scala-lang/blog/_posts/2018-03-19-accessible-scala.md

-its users, regardless of physical disability; to make it easier, in particular, for blind and partially-sighted people to become Scala developers, working productively alongside sighted developers, and having the greatest opportunity possible to share their valuable contributions to the field of software development.
+its users, regardless of physical disability; to make it easier, in particular, for blind and partially-sighted people to become Scala developers, working productively alongside sighted developers, and having the greatest opportunity possible to share their valuable contributions in the field of software development.